GatoMiopia/Klipper_Z_Tramming/README.md

 ### Standalone Z calibration
 When executed directly via the `Z_TRAMMING` command, the macro will home the printer, if not done yet, and proceed to probe both sides of the bed to determine the difference in height.
-Then, it'll print to the console the defined tolerance, the current difference, the correction needed and will disable the steppers for the correction to be made.
+Then, it'll print to the console (see [config section](#configuring-the-macro) for Popup Helper) the defined tolerance, the current difference, the correction needed and will disable the steppers for the correction to be made.
 The adjustment is done in hours and minutes, same as the SCREW_TILT_ADJUST macro.
 Meaning that "minutes" refers to "minutes of a clock face".
 So, for example, 15 minutes is a quarter of a full turn.
 01:20 means 1 full turn and 20 minutes.
 As for direction, CW means clockwise and CCW means counter-clockwise.
 **NOTE:** The correction calculation is still a work in progress, as turning one side affects both in a way a don't completely understand yet.
 But having the way to turn it and the current height difference will help you understand what you got to do.